Long TERM PLAN

-- CBMBA values building trails with sustainability first and foremost in mind so as to limit the need for future maintenance.
+- CBMBA values building trails with sustainability first and foremost in mind so as to limit environmental impact and need for future maintenance.

 - Collaboration.
-When serving the mountain biker’s interest, CBMBA encourages collaboration with all user groups, government, and non-government organizations.
+When serving the mountain bikers interest, CBMBA encourages collaboration with all user groups, stakeholders, government, and non-government organizations.

 - Preference for working on non-motorized trails over motorized.